Janani2311/react-pricetag/README.md

+React pricing card- This is to recreate the UI using react js application with JSX.
+The checkmark, crossmark and the muted text in this are handled by conditional rendering.
+The cards are created dynamically.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.